Occupational Health and Safety

 Supplier and Contractor Management

-Central Retail has integrated OHS criteria and requirements into its procurement and contracting processes to ensure that suppliers and contractors comply with the company's OHS standards.
-Contracts signed between the company and its suppliers or contractors explicitly include OHS criteria, along with a thorough review of relevant licenses and certifications.
+Central Retail has integrated OHS criteria and requirements into its procurement and contracting processes to ensure that suppliers and contractors comply with Central Retail's OHS standards.
+Contracts signed between Central Retail and its suppliers or contractors explicitly include OHS criteria, along with a thorough review of relevant licenses and certifications.
 Additionally, in the supplier and contractor selection process, priority is given to those who emphasize and maintain robust OHS management systems.
 The selection process incorporates various criteria and requirements, such as compliance with OHS regulations, safety training, and the provision of personal protective equipment (PPE).
 By incorporating OHS criteria into procurement processes, Central Retail effectively mitigates risks, prevents workplace accidents, and fosters a safer working environment across the supply chain.

 Project Highlights